imarnoel01/Healthcare-dataset/README.md

    ##?? does more experience lead to more patients, the answer is yes, judging form our visualization

-7 ## which experience level is the most popular
+7 ## which experience level is the most popular select case when experience_years <5 then '0-4 years(new)'
- ## the seniors happens to be the most trusted ,the mid doctors made the most revenue showing the price is not equal to the work load
- ##hospital need to consider reducing the price in which the mids charge, new doctors needs more mentorships in order to gain more patients trust
- ## the seniors attracts the most patients judging by the total visit.

- select
- case
- when experience_years <5 then '0-4 years(new)'